jzqf/report-server/birt-viewer/src/main/resources/db/postgresql/install_report_server/ReadMe.txt

 	Important: This should be done after the PostgreSQL database is installed and populated because the report server attempts to validate the database schema when the report server web application starts up.
-This startup phase also occurs when a new WAR file is uploaded.
+This startup phase also occurs when a new WAR file is uploaded, as is done during this step.
 If the report server database is not available during startup, this validation will fail.
 To check for validation errors, examine the log file.
 On Tomcat, the log file can be found here:

 		<CATALINA_HOME>/logs/obo-report-server/obo-report-server.log